beckscode/webapp/README.md

 -Add Redis store.

 -Add Dockerbuild: to include the above and pylint, pytest, eslint, mocha/chai.
 No need for webpack/babel since we're using evergreen browser.

+-If you go this far, just for kicks: http://www.catb.org/~esr/faqs/hacker-howto.html